 An overview of the major research methods used in sociology, including ethnographic fieldwork, social experiments, content analysis, and survey research.
 The focus is on applied projects as well as on a theoretical understanding of debates over the role of science in social investigation.
 The prior taking of a statistics course is recommended.
 Offered in 2004-2005 and alternate years.
-Prerequisite: BUSI 250, MATH 215 or PSYC 290.
+Prerequisite: BUSI 250, MATH 215 or PSYC 290 or consent of instructor.